aosabook/500lines/contingent/chapter.rst

 will change the URL of functions and classes that might be referred to from dozens of other documents.

-Given such a dense dependency graph, can a build system do any better than to simply perform a complete rebuild upon every modification?
+Given such a dense graph, can a build system do any better than to simply perform a complete rebuild upon every modification?

 >>> open('diagram3.dot', 'w').write(g.as_graphviz()) and None